Much has been said about her. “She’s boring” is probably not one of them. She is happiest building teams.

 Kim is an established CEO and veteran marketing and communications entrepreneur, published book author, 25 year news anchor, reporter and producer with multiple awards including the Queen’s Jubilee Medal, Ontario Leading Women Leading Girls recipient, Ottawa’s Business Woman of the Year and the United Way Community Builder Award.

 Kimothy possesses a remarkable contact and client list while producing exceptional results locally, nationally and internationally.
-She has helped raise millions of dollars in her own hometown, a G7 Capital, for charities and her book resides in the time capsule marking that city’s 150th anniversary.
+She has helped raise millions of dollars for charities in her own hometown, a G7 Capital.
 She also co-authored a book, O Canada!
 A Celebration of 150 Years, that resides in the City of Ottawa’s time capsule.

 She has climbed Mt.
 Kilimanjaro, went swimming with sharks and drove over the Alps in an RV.
 The last one she doesn’t recommend.